RavensbourneWebMedia/Digital_Advertising/sessions/06/README.md

 * Detail of the web media solutions/touch points chosen to support your campaign including functionality & any prototyping. (prototyping source files may be supplied separately to the booklet)
 * Campaign branding experimentation.
 * Final campaign brand guidelines including: font, colour pallets, image moods, choice of models/images, logo size & restrictions etc.

+2. Refine your digital touch point walkthrough steps, visualise and add to your Campaign Branding Booklet.